karanpratapsingh/system-design/README.md

 - Sharing the same resources such as databases.
 - Tightly coupled systems.

-One of the primary reasons to build an application using microservice architecture is to have scalability.
+One of the primary reasons to build an application using microservices architecture is to have scalability.
 Therefore, microservices should have loosely coupled services which enable every service to be independent.
 The distributed monolith architecture takes this away and causes most components to depend on one another, increasing design complexity.

 ## Microservices vs Service-oriented architecture (SOA)

-You might have seen _Service-ariented architecture (SOA)_ mentioned around the internet, sometimes even interchangeably with microservices, but they are different from each other and the main distinction between the two approaches comes down to _scope_.
+You might have seen _Service-oriented architecture (SOA)_ mentioned around the internet, sometimes even interchangeably with microservices, but they are different from each other and the main distinction between the two approaches comes down to _scope_.

 Service-oriented architecture (SOA) defines a way to make software components reusable via service interfaces.
 These interfaces utilize common communication standards and focus on maximizing application service reusability whereas microservices are built as a collection of various smallest independent service units focused on team autonomy and decoupling.